cider-ci/cider-ci_documentation-source/source/installation/index.md

 # Installing Cider-CI
 {:.no_toc}

 Cider-CI is open source and can be installed with little effort.
-The [Setup and Deploy] page guides through an initial installation with the most simple possible setup.

-The [Advanced Installation] page features documentation for upgrading Cider-CI and applying various custom setting.

-  [Setup and Deploy]: /installation/setup_and_deploy.html
+The [Quick Start][] guide of the [Introduction][] shows the easiest and quickest way to install and to try Cider-CI.
+The [Setup and Deploy] guide of this section leads to the next level of installation.

   [Advanced Installation]: /installation/advanced.html
+  [Introduction]: /introduction/index.html
+  [Quick Start]: /introduction/quick-start/index.html
+  [Setup and Deploy]: /installation/setup-and-deploy/index.html